Kelly Sims Gallagher

 - MALD, The Fletcher School, Tufts University

-Kelly Sims Gallagher is professor of energy and environmental policy at The Fletcher School of Law and Diplomacy.
+Kelly Sims Gallagher is Academic Dean and Professor of Energy and Environmental Policy at The Fletcher School.
 She directs the Climate Policy Lab and the Center for International Environment and Resource Policy at Fletcher.
-From June 2014 – September 2015 she served in the Obama administration as a senior policy advisor in the White House Office of Science and Technology Policy, and as senior China advisor in the Special Envoy for Climate Change office at the U.S. State Department.
+She served in the second term of Obama Administration as a Senior Policy Advisor in the White House Office of Science and Technology Policy, and as Senior China Advisor in the Special Envoy for Climate Change office at the U.S. State Department.

 - Director of Energy, Climate, and Innovation program in Fletcher’s Center for International Environment and Resource Policy (CIERP)